 Non-resident students complete a 24-month course of study while continuing to perform at their primary assignment/duty station.
 Program concludes with a focused final project that delivers tangible outcomes for the defense management community.

-The Department of Defense Management offers Master of Science degrees in two areas for non-resident learners:
+The Department of Defense Management offers Master of Science degrees in three areas for non-resident learners:

 Master of Science in Contract Management